antonpichka/library_architecture_mvvm_modify/packages/library_architecture_mvvm_modify/README.md

 ## Documentation

-- In general, I will try in detail write the architecture (MVVM Modification)
+- In general, I will try to describe the architecture in detail (Modification of MVVM)
-- In the examples the source code itself

 ### General Rules